Astros vs. Giants Player Props Betting Odds

 Alvarez Stats

-- Yordan Alvarez has collected 22 hits with four doubles, six home runs and 14 walks.
-He has driven in 27 runs.
+- Yordan Alvarez has 22 hits with four doubles, six home runs, 15 walks and 27 RBI.

 Alvarez Recent Games